 I'm tired of walking into a bathroom and finding a toilet bowl full of yellow liquids.
 The students here at the University of Waterloo obviously have a serious problem.
 We're all university level students, and yet we still have this ridiculously simple problem.
 It is quite clear to me, that we students, we very disappointing students, are completely incapable of hydrating ourselves.
 Yellow urine is a sign of dehydration, and as citizens of a first world country (or at least residents), we really shouldn't be suffering from this problem.
 So here's one solution: get a water bottle, put water in it, drink the water periodically.
-Or at least drink something periodically (that doesn't mean alcohol).
+Or at least drink something periodically (that doesn't mean alcohol, despite what films have taught you about university life).
 It'll be worth it: if you're dehydrated, you're liable to be more tired, cranky, and headachy.